microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme.md

 |**Case sensitive object name** |Object name can be case sensitive in Synapse SQL pool and cause error while creating the view definition of entities | Change your database collation to 'alter database DBNAME COLLATE Latin1_General_100_CI_AI_SC_UTF8' |

-You can also use bellow SQL query to identify views and dependencies manually using developer or sandbox environment
+You can also identify views and dependencies by connecting to database of Finance and Operations Cloud hosted environment or sandbox environment using sql query bellow
 ![View Definition and Dependency](/Analytics/CDMUtilSolution/ViewsAndDependencies.sql)